dugnadctf/fiskebot/README.md

 This bot is still work in process.
 It is a fork of [fiskebot](https://github.com/dugnadctf/fiskebot/), which is again a fork of [eptbot](https://github.com/ept-team/eptbot), which is again a fork of [igCTF](https://gitlab.com/inequationgroup/igCTF), which is again a fork of [NullCTF](https://github.com/NullPxl/NullCTF).

+NB!
+The bot will only work inside communitychannels due to the use of forum-channels.

+Zookeeper feels quite organized in the way that it creates challenge-threads, so the discordservers don't flood over with challengechannels.

+Exporting functionality is not avaiable at the moment.

 ## Install

 Configuration is done through environment variables.
 They can be defined in an `.env` file, or used directly, see [here](https://docs.docker.com/compose/environment-variables/) for more information.